-Objects of cultural patrimony are objects "having ongoing historical, traditional or cultural importance central to the Native American group or culture itself."
-They must be objects that may not be alienated or appropriated by any individual group member.
-Cultural patrimony objects would include items central to the preservation of a group culture, such as the Zuni War Gods and the Confederacy Wampum Belts of the Iroquois.
+Objects of cultural patrimony are objects "having ongoing historical, traditional or cultural importance central to the Native American group or culture itself."100 They must be objects that may not be alienated or appropriated by any individual group member.
+Cultural patrimony objects would include items central to the preservation of a group culture, such as the Zuni War Gods and the Confederacy Wampum Belts of the Iroquois.101

 These definitions may be of little help to the operator of heavy equipment building a logging road or drill pad.
-This practical problem counsels in favor of conducting good cultural resources surveys, with well informed consultants, and thoughtful tribal and Native American consultation well before breaking ground.
+This practical problem counsels in favor of conducting good cultural resources surveys, with well informed consultants, and thoughtful tribal and Native American consultation well before breaking ground.102 While those studies and consultations may not reveal all sites, they will minimize the risk that NAGPRA objects (or other historic properties) will be uncovered inadvertently during development activities.